 Tongue development begins in the embryo at approximately four weeks' gestation.
 Initially, two lateral lingual swellings and one medial swelling, called the tuberculum impar, form from the first pharyngeal arch.
 A second median swelling, known as the copula or hypobranchial eminence, develops from the mesoderm of the second, third, and fourth pharyngeal arches.
 A final third median swelling forms from the posterior portion of the fourth arch and develops into the epiglottis.
 Directly posterior to this swelling is the laryngeal orifice, which is accompanied on either side by the arytenoid swellings.

 The lateral lingual swellings increase in size, eventually merging and overlapping the tuberculum impar.
 The merger of these two swellings forms the anterior two-thirds of the tongue.
 The mucosa overlying this part of the tongue originates from the first arch; thus, the sensory innervation to this area is from the mandibular branch of the trigeminal nerve (CN V3).
 Meanwhile, the second, third, and fourth portions of the pharyngeal arch, which make up the copula, develop into the posterior one-third of the tongue.
-The mucosa overlying this part of the tongue has sensory innervation from the glossopharyngeal nerve (CN XI), which is a sign that the third arch overlaps that of the second.
+The mucosa overlying this part of the tongue has sensory innervation from the glossopharyngeal nerve (CN IX), which is a sign that the third arch overlaps that of the second.
 The third arch derivatives typically are associated with glossopharyngeal sensory innervation.

 The epiglottis and epiglottic region of the tongue develop from the third median swelling, which arises from the posterior fourth pharyngeal arch.
 Innervation of this region is by the superior laryngeal nerve, which reflects its development from the fourth pharyngeal arch.